34 Handy Hints to Make Spring Cleaning a Breeze

 How to Clean a Burnt Pan

 Have you ever cooked something and totally scorched the pan?
-The burnt remnants seem impossible to clean.
+The burnt remnants can seem impossible to clean.
 Dryer sheets and dish soap to the rescue!

 To make it easier to wipe away the burnt-on grime, follow these simple steps: